-In 2021 the price of most of the rides in London underground stay the same until March 2021
+In Mar 2021 the price of some of the rides in London underground incres in about 2%-3%.

 If you’re planning to stay in London for more than 6 days and you’re planning to take the tube (also known as the underground) more than twice every day, then getting the weekly transportation pass (also known as a weekly travel card) is an option you need consider.